 In 2021, projects completed include a one-story economic development center to house the New Jersey Department of Labor and Workforce Development, the Gloucester County Chamber of Commerce and the Gloucester County Economic Development Department.
-In addition, a two story, 56,000 square-foot medical and academic building for Rowan School of Osteopathic Medicine.
+In addition, a two-story, 56,000 square-foot medical and academic building for Rowan School of Osteopathic Medicine.
+The Health Sciences Center was also completed.